40843245/Cloud-Computing/basic knowledgement/database/NoSQL.md

 Additionally, it decenteralized replica synchronization protocol.

 On top of that, DynamoDB also provides fault detection to be added and removed without any manual partitioning and distribution.

+### HBase
+#### Feature
+This systemis a sparse, multidimensional, sorted map in which each cell is uniquely identified by row id, column  id and timestampset.

 ### PS.1
 In P2P model, you can think that each user is a node where its degree is at least 2.